tenzir/tenzir/web/versioned_docs/version-Tenzir v4.0-rc3/formats/json.md

 `event_type` that contains the event type.
 Setting the selector to `event_type:suricata` causes an event with the value `flow` for the field `event_type` to map onto the schema `suricata.flow`.

+The `--selector` option is incompatible with the `--schema` option.

 ### `--no-infer` (Parser)